ivomarvan/ConcurrentHarmony/README.md

 All of this required a **high degree of parallelism**.

 The entire program ran on a Raspberry Pi 4b aboard the drone in a Raspberry Pi OS (Linux) environment.

-## Overview

-This Python library provides a **comprehensive framework** for managing concurrency in applications that involve **multiple processes and threads**.
-It is designed to handle complex scenarios where processes and threads need to communicate and coordinate their activities using signals and shared states.
-The library supports both standard signals and user-defined signals, allowing for a flexible and powerful concurrency management solution.

 ## Installation